Women in Research Organizing Committee

 Alie Male, PhD

-President and Founder
+President

 When I arrived at UCI, there were no programs for postdoctoral scholars to receive mentorship or advice from faculty outside of their own office or laboratory.
 During my time at UCI, several women expressed a desire to connect with, and learn from, other successful women in academia.
 I founded Women in Research at UCI (UCI WIR) to do just this.
 UCI WIR supports women at their most crucial and earliest career stages, helping them to succeed and flourish amid the many obstacles women face in academia.